-Aaron Levy is special counsel in the Finance and Bankruptcy Practice Group in the firm's New York office.
+Aaron Levy is a partner in the Finance and Bankruptcy Practice Group in the firm's New York office.

 Areas of Practice